pdf-association/PDF2NormRefs/README.md

 ## **Legend**

-The Legend reflects the processing status of the documents and is visualized on the Refs Tree table using colored naming scheme:
+The Legend used within the ODS file reflects the processing status of the documents and is visualized on the Refs Tree worksheet using colored naming scheme:
 - Processed documents: the documents that were added to the database, their normative references are inspected and added to the database as well.
 - Documents to be inspected: normative references are not yet inspected.
 Some of them might not be present in the database yet.
 - Not available: documents not available in the open access.